I was sat on the ground weeding the other day, contemplating. Is there a direct correlation between no news and

 When you find yourself isolated from the world, this is not the best sort of material to be listening to.
 So I stopped listening.

 For you younger folk, there once was a time before the internet.
 When news, and well, all else, was ‘limited’ to the TV, radio or newspapers?
 I am not harking back to ‘the good ol’ days’.
 I love the internet.
 I get to do what I do because of it.
 But what it does offer is the opposite of my days with only a short wave radio, too much news.
 And again, it is 99% bad.

 Now I like my rosy coloured glasses just fine, and personally feel the world is a pretty terrific place on the whole.
-My travels, including in my own country, cemented for me that people are generally friendly, nice and helpful.
+My travels, including in my own country, cemented for me that people are overall friendly, nice and helpful.
 That there is beauty all around us, especially if we take the time to look.
 Of course there are exceptions to everything, but in my world I’ll take the 90% good over the 10% bad.
 And when the good outweighs the bad, the bad is easier to deal with.

 Long ago, after giving up on the World Service, I then gave up altogether on the news.
 I do not read, listen or watch it.
 Haven’t now for over 20 years.
 And you would be surprised how up to date you still can be.

 What I will call ‘real news’, news worth knowing about in that it truly impacts on lives, whether of myself or others, gets through.
-My partner mentions it, friends or family say something, in some way it makes itself known.
+Friends or family say something, it leaks into social media, in some way it makes itself known.
 And it is not something that takes time to create awareness.